MBBS in Georgia 2026–27

 MBBS in Georgia 2026–27 - Top Private Universities, Fees, Eligibility & Admission Guide for Indian Students

-Georgia has emerged as one of the most sought-after MBBS destinations for Indian students — offering European-standard medical education, a fully English-medium curriculum, and the highest FMGE pass rate of any country in the world (35.65% — NBEMS 2024).
+Georgia has emerged as one of the most sought-after MBBS destinations for Indian students - offering European-standard medical education, a fully English-medium curriculum, and the highest FMGE pass rate of any major destination country (35.66% - 1,505 of 4,221, NBEMS 2024).
 Located at the crossroads of Europe and Asia, Georgia combines affordability with academic quality that is increasingly difficult to find anywhere else.

-MBBS in Georgia is a 6-year medical degree (5 years academic + 1 year compulsory internship) at NMC and WDOMS-listed private universities.
+MBBS in Georgia is a 6-year medical degree (5 years academic + 1 year compulsory internship) at WDOMS-listed private universities.
 Indian students need a valid NEET qualifying scorecard and 50% PCB in Class 12.
 No IELTS or TOEFL required.
-Georgia has the highest FMGE pass rate globally (35.65%).
+Georgia had the highest FMGE pass rate of any major destination in 2024 - 35.66%, or 1,505 of 4,221 candidates.
 From 2026, only private universities accept international students.
 After graduation, students appear for the FMGE / NExT to practice in India.

 Course Name